Using embedded buttons for Apple Pay and Google Pay payments

 }

-Additionally, on the merchant's web service side, it is possible to manage the display of the preloader page, as well as receive information about errors and payment processing results using the following functions for handling interface events:
+Additionally, on the merchant's web service side, it is possible to manage the display of the preloader page and receive information about errors and payment processing results using the following functions for handling interface events:

 • onShowLoader—for displaying the web service preloader